shufflingB/learning_k8s_owncloud/README.md

 ## Requirements

 1. A Unix(y) OS (tested on macOS) for helper bash scripts.
-2. Instance of minikube with enough resources.
+2. A Google GKE Kubernetes cluster instance with enough resources.

 ## How to run
 In directory with README and yaml files.

-1. `bash ./helpers/create_hostpath_dirs.bash`
+1. `bash ./helpers/create_persistent_disks.bash`
+2. Follow the instructions in owncloud_cm.yaml to reserve a static IP address from GKE, then.
+    1. Update owncloud_cm.yaml with that IP address.
+    2. Update owncloud_svc.yaml with that IP address
-1. Follow instruction in owncloud_secrets.yaml to add new passwords.
+4. Follow instruction in owncloud_secrets.yaml to add new passwords.
-1. `kubectl create -f .`
+5. `kubectl create -f .`
-1. ... wait ... for it to come up
+6. ... wait ... for it to come up

 ## Viewing results

-`minikube service owncloud` should open default browser.
+Open a browser window at the IP address you reserved in step 2.

-Log in as user 'admin' with password as set in step 2 above.
+Log in as username 'admin' with the password that was set in step 3 above.

 ## Helper scripts
 Other **rudimentary** scripts to be **used with caution**, that may be helpful in testing and debugging,  are in `./helpers` directory.
 To use, run them for either this or the `./helpers` directory.